RodrigoGonzalez/flake8-custom-import-rules/README.rst

 test, and debug.
 Consequently, developers can smoothly adhere to best practices, maintaining their projects in a clean, organized, and collaborative-friendly state.

-There are two types of import rules that can be enforced by this plugin:

--   Custom Import Rules (CIR) allow you to define and enforce import rules for specific package and modules within your project.
--   Project Import Rules (PIR) allow you to define and enforce import rules at a project level.

 NOTE: While certain options might be considered niche and are unlikely to be employed in everyday scenarios, their